InfantLab/NotebookDemos/README.md

 This tutorial is about Jupyter in combination with R. To launch it press this button >>  [![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/yourbrain/notebookdemos/master)

+Once it has started itself up, launch the tutorial by clicking `index.ipynb`

 *Beware, that if it hasn't been used recently, it can take a very long time to recreate the virtual machine.*

-Once it has started itself up, launch the tutorial by clicking `index.ipynb`
+*Beware, all changes will be lost when you close the binder session.*

 ## Shiny example
 Also included is a example of using R's intereactive plotting system Shiny using the famous Gapminder data (originally from [cameres](https://github.com/cameres/gapminder-shiny) ).
 See if you can spot (and fix) the deliberate mistake.